ydahal1/ydahal1/jokes.md

-What do you call a pile of cats?
-A Meowtain.
+I made a belt out of watches once...
+It was a waist of time.

 [
-Mon Sep  8 00:28:27 UTC 2025
+Tue Sep  9 00:27:04 UTC 2025
  ]